Nick Senzel Player Props: Reds vs. Nationals

 Nick Senzel At The Plate

-- Senzel is batting .231 with eight doubles, eight home runs and 24 walks.
+- Senzel is hitting .230 with eight doubles, nine home runs and 24 walks.

-- Senzel has picked up an RBI in 38.8% of his games this season, with two or more RBI in 11.9% of his games.
-He has also driven in three or more runs in two contests.
+- In 27 games this year (39.7%), Senzel has picked up an RBI, and in eight of those games (11.8%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In 38.8% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (10.4%).
+- He has scored in 27 of 68 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.